lyteword/chspurgeon-tod/volume-2/psalm-27.md

 **Verse 3.** Christian peace.
 1. Exhibited in the calm foresight of trouble.

-2\.Displayed in the confident endurance of affliction.
+2\.
+Displayed in the confident endurance of affliction.

-3\.Sustained by divine help and past experience Ps 27:1-2.
+3\.
+Sustained by divine help and past experience Ps 27:1-2.

-4\.Producing the richest results, glory to God, etc.
+4\.
+Producing the richest results, glory to God, etc.

 **Verse 4.** Model Christian life.

-1\.Unity of desire.
+1\.
+Unity of desire.

-2\.Earnestness of action.
+2\.
+Earnestness of action.

-3\.Nearness of communion.
+3\.
+Nearness of communion.

-4\.Heavenliness of contemplation.
+4\.
+Heavenliness of contemplation.

-5\.Progress in divine education.
+5\.
+Progress in divine education.

 **Verse 4.** The affection of moral esteem towards God. *Thomas Chalmers.*